FactoDeepLearning/FasterDAN/README.md

 # Faster DAN: Multi-target Queries with Document Positional Encoding for End-to-end Handwritten Document Recognition

+**This project is under <u>CeCILL-C license</u>** (full details in LICENSE_CECILL-C.md).

-This repository is a public implementation of the paper: "Faster DAN: Multi-target Queries with Document Positional Encoding for End-to-end Handwritten Document Recognition".
+This repository is a public implementation of the paper: "Faster DAN: Multi-target Queries with Document Positional Encoding for End-to-end Handwritten Document Recognition", International Conference on Document Analysis and Recognition, 2023.

 The paper is available on [Arxiv](https://arxiv.org/abs/2301.10593).